-We lease a 85,390 square feet combined distribution and ecommerce fulfillment center in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe.
+We lease a 95,508 square feet combined distribution and ecommerce fulfillment center in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe.
 This lease is set to expire in 2019.
 We lease 17,168 square feet of a distribution facility in Delta, British Columbia, Canada that supports our store operations in Canada.
+This lease is set to expire in 2018.
+We lease a 2,852 square feet distribution and ecommerce fulfillment center in Melbourne, Australia that supports our Fast Times ecommerce and store operations in Australia.
 This lease is set to expire in 2018.